The Archaeological Site of the Lyceum of Aristotle in Athens

 Where to Stay near the Lyceum of Aristotle

-Kolonaki square
+Kolonaki street

 Kolonaki is a posh area of Athens, built on the slopes of Lycabettus Hill, surrounded by expensive shops, eclectic restaurants, and galleries.
 The Alopece City Apartment (self-catering, ideal for 2-4 persons) is a beautifully decorated apartment located on a quiet street in Kolonaki close to the Metro Evaggelismos (2 stops away from Acropolis).